• Skip to primary navigation

 • If the mixture is not sticky enough, add some olive oil, one tablespoon at a time while mixing the vegan meatball mixture.

-• If you wish to bake them add one or two eggs for binding or couple of spoons of chia seeds to keep this recipe vegan.
+• If you wish to bake them add one or two eggs for binding or a couple of spoons of chia seeds to keep this recipe vegan.

 💭 FAQs